Mirzipan/Mirzipan.Clues/README.md

 ## Definition

-Basic type from which all of the other definitions need to inherit.
+Basic `ScriptableObject` type from which all of the other definitions need to inherit.
 It contains some basic properties:
 * **IsEnabled** - Should this definition be used?
 * **IsDefault** - It this the default definition for the type?